-By this time you will have decided where you are going to foal your mare and where it will be turned out post foaling.
-We always foal our mares in the stable, but if you decide to foal your mare outside it should be in a small paddock so that the mare cannot take herself too far away – she will normally go to the most remote and quiet part of the field.
+If you are going to have your mare foal at home, consider whether you have a suitable stable or whether the mare would be better foaling outside.
+Most professional breeders will foal their mares in a large foaling box, but if you decide to foal your mare outside it should be in a small paddock so that the mare cannot take herself too far away – she will normally go to the most remote and quiet part of the field.
 There also needs to be a reliable means of artificial light in case of an emergency, as things can and do go wrong — and most foals are born after dark when it is quiet and peaceful.

-A foaling box must be larger in size than a standard stable and preferably square in shape to allow plenty of room around the mare when she goes down to foal.
+A foaling box must be larger in size than a standard stable (4.5 metres by 4.5 meters is recommended, depending on the size of the mare) and preferably square in shape to allow plenty of room around the mare when she lays down to foal.
 It should be free of sharp or projecting objects.

 The foaling kit

-We set up our foaling kit in a large plastic container at the beginning of the season with items that will be required immediately after birth, and some that could be needed in case of emergency.
+Experienced breeder Sara Longworth of Waverley Stud in Warwickshire recommends setting up your foaling kit in a large plastic container with items that will be required immediately after birth, plus some that could be needed in case of emergency.

-- phone numbers for our vet on the lid of the box (all of us have the number in our mobile phones too)
+- phone numbers for the vet on the lid of the box (also save the number in your mobile phone)

 - a plentiful supply of sterile gloves for washing the mare and handling the placenta